Lawyers in Poland: Licensed legal professions

-Standard of courtesy - Mecenas
+Standard of courtesy – Mecenas

-In modern Polish language, mecenas is an honorific title addressed to a person working in a legal profession and authorised to appear in a court of law on behalf of a client - advocates and attorneys at law.
+In modern Polish language, mecenas is an honorific title addressed to a person working in a legal profession and authorised to appear in a court of law on behalf of a client – advocates and attorneys at law.

-In the 16th-century, lawyers of that time were called procuratores mercenarii, i.e. paid substitutes in litigation.
-In this way, they were distinguished from non-professional substitutes called procuratores.
-From the phrase procuratores mercenarii, the term mecenas was created by gradually eliminating the first segment and the "r" in the second word.
-It appeared as early as the 18th century in its modern form and became popular in the 19th century.

-The title of mecenas is purely a matter of courtesy and is not protected by the law.
-It is most commonly used to address advocates and attorneys at law and can be loosely compared to the English counsel.

-In 2014, the Press Office of the National Bar Council of Advocates called for the title of mecenas to be reserved only for advocates and attorneys-at-law, but this remained without impact on the practice of the media and legal community.

 The distinction between advocates and attorneys at law

 The division between adwokat and radca prawny was created by a 1959 law that forbade advocates from advising socialised economy units (primarily state enterprises and cooperatives, which were the dominant form of economic activity in the People's Republic of Poland) and introduced the new profession of radca prawny for that purpose.

 Advocates and attorneys at law have their independent bar associations (both are members of the Council of Bars and Law Societies of Europe); membership is obligatory for those willing to practice the respective profession: